Celebrating National Tree Week! - Cedar Nursery - Plants and Outdoor Living

 Plant a tree for National Tree Week

-National Tree week highlights the start of the ideal tree planting season and reminds us all how trees are vital for the environment.
-To celebrate we will be offering all customers 25% off any tree puchased during national tree week!
+The weeks leading up to National Tree week (27th Nov) is the ideal tree planting season and reminds us all how trees are vital for the environment.
+This month the trees are full of beautiful Autumn colours and to celebrate we are offering customers 15% of all in-stock trees.

 What is the best time of year to plant a tree?